FAQ

 -

-I primarily meet with clients in person to support deeper connection and engagement in the therapy process.
-However, I understand that occasional circumstances - such as travel or mild illness - may make it difficult to attend in person.
+For clients in the SF Bay Area, I primarily hold sessions in person.
+However, I understand that occasional circumstances, such as travel or mild illness, may make it difficult to attend in person.
 In these cases, I offer remote sessions on a limited basis as long as the client is physically located in states where I am licensed to provide therapy at the time of the session.
-Otherwise, all sessions take place in person.
-If you have specific needs or concerns, feel free to reach out so we can discuss what works best for you.